 15 - (PDF, 147KB)Complete list of all property owners, in Excel(PDF, 353KB) format, not older than 6 months from today

 16 - Proof of no open code violation(s) or fines on the subject property(ies), not older than 30 days from the date of submitting to Hearing Boards.
 Click here to do this.

 17 - Proof of Full Payment of Invoice: After you have called Hearing Boards to make an appointment, you will receive an invoice from Hearing Boards staff, per the attached fee schedule(PDF, 183KB).
 You must pay the invoice before your appointment.
 PAY HERE

-18 - SAP designations only: 16 binders for City Commission with copies of all the application materials listed above, and with copies of stamped plans and documents from ePlan.
-Note: Applicants for SAPs have submitted printed SAP binders for distribution to City administrators and elected officials.
-The digital copy of these printed SAP binders must be also uploaded to the "Quick Review" folder.
-The naming convention for these digital files, only, will need to mimic the document organization method the applicant uses for the printed binders, i.e. Tab 1 - Letter of Intent, Tab 2 - Application Form and Checklist, etc.
+18 - SAP designations only: During the City's State of Local Emergency caused by COVID-19, only digital submissions will be accepted.
+The digital copy of SAP binders must be uploaded to the "Quick Review" folder.
+The naming convention for these digital files, only, will need to mimic the document organization method the applicant would have used for the submission of printed binders, i.e. Tab 1 - Letter of Intent, Tab 2 - Application Form and Checklist, etc.

 - Hearing Boards staff will review your paperwork for completeness.
 It is your responsibility that information and documentation provided to the City of Miami is accurate.

 - If, at the scheduled appointment with Hearing Boards staff, your documents are complete, you will be provided with your hearing date, time, and location.
 The hearing will usually take place within 45 days from the date of your submittal to Hearing Boards (assuming documents are correct).

 - If corrections need to be made, you will be able to do so in ProjectDox, and re-schedule a new appointment to re-present your revised documents.